azanalikhan/esp01-pcb-design/README.md

 - Bypass capacitors placed as close as possible to AMS1117 output and ESP8266 VCC.
 - Power traces for 3.3V and GND are widened for current capacity.
 - KiCad DRC run to verify all clearances, footprint assignments, and net connections.

 ---

-## Known Limitations & Future Improvements

-- [ ] Add USB-to-UART bridge (CH340 / CP2102) for direct USB programming
-- [ ] Add a GPIO0 boot button for easy flash mode entry
-- [ ] Add a RST button for convenient resets
-- [ ] Add a power LED on the 3.3V rail
-- [ ] Break out ADC (TOUT) pin for analog input
-- [ ] Design a 3D-printed enclosure with labelled pin faces

----